“I’m moving soon and I need certification to take my taxidermy with me. Can you help?”

 To export animal by-products outside the EU you usually need an Export Health Certificate (EHC), please click the button below to be redirected to the relevant page to check if you need an EHC.

-How can I obtain an import/export permit?
+how can I obtain an import/export permit?

 Once you have the relevant documents specific to your taxidermy mount, you’ll then need to obtain an export/import licence from the relevant governing body of the country you plan to take it to.